Michigan has a plan to fix auto insurance. Could other states follow?

 Michigan’s Plan to Lower Auto Insurance Rates

-After years of indecision (and a 2018 gubernatorial race where insurance prices were a top issue for voters) Michigan lawmakers reached an agreement last Friday about how to move forward with auto insurance reform.
-The final legislation includes key components from earlier, Republican-backed bills passed in the Senate and House as well as the Democratic party’s original reform platform (D.R.I.V.E.).
+After years of indecision (and a 2018 gubernatorial race where insurance prices were a top issue for voters), Michigan lawmakers reached an agreement in 2019 about how to move forward with auto insurance reform.
+The final legislation included key components from earlier, Republican-backed bills as well as the Democratic party’s reform platform.

 Michigan auto insurance reform-2

-Gov. Gretchen Whitmer, Democrat (above) worked with party leaders from the Republican-led legislature to come to an agreement about auto insurance reform last week.
+Gov. Gretchen Whitmer, Democrat (above) worked with party leaders from the Republican-led legislature to come to an agreement about auto insurance reform in 2019.
 Image: Getty

-Until last week, lawmakers in Michigan struggled to settle on reform legislation because they were approaching it from two different angles.
+Before passage in 2019, lawmakers in Michigan struggled to settle on reform legislation because they were approaching it from two different angles.
 The Republican-led legislature sought to reduce prices by letting drivers choose lower levels of PIP coverage or opt out of it entirely.
 Gov. Whitmer and the Democratic party preferred a plan that would require insurers to reduce costs across the board and regulate rate-setting practices more strictly.
-The end product of last week’s talks was a compromise between both perspectives.
+The end product was a compromise between both perspectives.

 Michigan Isn’t the Only State Feeling Insurance Pains

 For example, Michigan isn’t the only state that has experienced PIP-related fallout since no-fault laws were originally instituted.
-Of the 18 states that passed no-fault laws in the early ‘70’s, four repealed them within two decades.
+Of the states that adopted no-fault decades ago, some later repealed or modified their systems (Insurance Information Institute).

 As Pew Research put it in 2016: “By the early 1990s, insurance premiums had increased, drivers were suing their insurers over coverage benefits, and fraud had become rampant.
 Some states found themselves in the position Michigan is in now.
 They altered their no-fault laws or dropped them.”

-The outcry has been loudest in Florida, New Jersey, and New York, as insurance analyst Craig Casazza wrote for Forbes in 2016.
+The outcry has been loudest in Florida, New Jersey, and New York, as insurance analyst Craig Casazza wrote for Forbes.
 Like Michigan, these states have experienced higher auto insurance rates thanks to their PIP laws.
-They’ve also seen similar fallouts; Medical costs after an accident are second-highest in New Jersey, and Florida has the uninsured drivers of any state, at just over 26%.
+In 2025 comparisons, Michigan typically ranks among the top 3–5 most expensive states, with large cities such as Detroit priced far above statewide averages (The Zebra).
+On uninsured motorists, Michigan stood at 19.6% in 2022 versus 14.0% nationally (III).

 Still, many drivers reject the idea of a cold-turkey break from PIP insurance.
-For those that have benefited from the protection PIP offers — especially in Michigan, where coverage is unlimited — it’s incredibly valuable, and more easily accessed than traditional liability insurance.
+For those that have benefited from the protection PIP offers — especially in Michigan, where coverage can be Unlimited — it’s incredibly valuable, and more easily accessed than traditional liability insurance.
 PIP can also offer post-accident fallbacks like disability insurance and reimbursement for lost wages, which not all health care plans do.

 Then there’s the question of non-driving rating factors, on which Michigan Democrats centered their reform campaign.